 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

 On the other hand, some people who have A-fib may not feel symptoms at all.
-A-fib may occur suddenly and temporarily in between periods of a normal heart rhythm, or it may become an ongoing or long-term heart problem that causes problems with the heart’s ability to pump blood.
+A-fib may come on suddenly in between periods of a normal heart rhythm, or it may become an ongoing or long-term heart problem that causes problems with the heart’s ability to pump blood.

-Although it can occur by itself, A-fib usually happens because of other health conditions.
+Although it can occur by itself, A-fib usually happens because of other health issues.
 For example, high blood pressure can damage the heart and upset the electrical signals.
 So can other conditions, like valvular heart disease, coronary artery disease, sleep apnea, or excessive alcohol use.

-Because A-fib raises the risk for stroke, it is a serious concern.
+Because A-fib raises the risk for stroke, it is a major concern.
 When the heart doesn’t beat normally, such as in A-fib or other certain arrythmias, blood stays inside the heart’s chambers for too long.
 This can cause a blood clot to form.
 Then it can travel to an artery in the brain and get stuck there, causing a stroke.
 People with A-fib may have a five times higher risk of stroke than people without A-fib.

 Control your blood glucose if you have diabetes.
 Also, be sure to take all your medicines as prescribed, and let your doctor know if you have any heart symptoms or concerns about your medicines.
 If you take a blood thinner, you may need to have your blood checked regularly.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.